Updated on 2nd April 2020

 #10 Ringgit Oh Ringgit

 Ms. Suraya runs a personal finance blog.
-I liked the way she writes, maybe because of her copywriting skills is awesome and I got hooked.
+I liked the way she writes, maybe because her copywriting skills are awesome and I got hooked.
 Her Perspective is to the point as well so, it is easy for a layman to understand can capture the essence of the topic.
 You can follow her Facebook Page.

-That, my friends, is my top 9 followed as a reference point on the topic of finance.
+That, my friends, is my top 10 followed as a reference point on the topic of finance.
 Apart from the listed above, I also read and follow other financial influencers but not as frequently as the ones listed above.
-Those are just perspective shared by the respective authors, you can have your own point of view too.
+Those are just perspectives shared by the respective authors, you can have your own point of view too.
 If you need more details on how the regulators set the rules, you will need to visit the respective sites.

 If you find this article could benefit your family or friends, please share it around.

-If you have comments about this article or suggestions on future topics, please do drop me an email at AskShaneHo [at] Gmail dot com.
+If you have comments about this article or suggestions on future topics, please do drop me an email at askshaneho [at] gmail [dot] com.